remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Passive Cameras Fall Short Without Monitoring

 Recording creates evidence for police reports and insurance claims.
 It doesn't create protection.
-That's the fundamental failure of passive systems for remote construction site protection—they document theft instead of preventing it, and recovery rates for stolen equipment from remote locations drop below 15% because items disappear into rural markets before anyone realizes they're missing.
+That's the fundamental failure of passive systems for remote construction site protection.
+They document theft instead of preventing it.
+Recovery rates for stolen equipment from remote locations drop below 15%, because items disappear into rural markets before anyone realizes they're missing.

 What Remote Construction Site Protection Looks Like